pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1739-40-41 Hard Working Days

+During these days I am having a lot of work out of normal hours, so I am feeling very tired.
+Sometimes in this professions we need to work on critical things for the company, and well you will need to work long time periods to make the things flow.
+I love these moments because remember to me the time when I had another non-programming works and working for more than 12 hours was normal.
+Sometimes non-good situations are good to remember the past and be grateful for the present.

 ### Day 1736-37-38 Finish the Distributed File System Project

 I completed the Distributed File System tutorial.
 I had some problems finishing the tutorial because the application does not worked as expected, I needed to debug the application to understand the problem.
 The tutorial at the end suggest make the next functionalities to the application, so I am working into implement them in the project.
 It's hard really hard implement something without the tutorial, my experience with concurrency and distributed systems is very low.